 Planes thundered overhead, artillery rumbled in the distance, and cries of wounded soldiers pierced Georgie’s ears.

 In my novel On Distant Shores, the hero serves as a pharmacist in a US Army evacuation hospital and the heroine serves as a flight nurse.
-I’m running a series on Army hospitalization in World War II.
-Today I’ll discuss the chain of evacuation, next week I’ll discuss mobile and fixed hospitals in more detail, and the following week I’ll cover evacuation of the wounded.
+This article is the first in a three-part series on US Army hospitalization in World War II:

 The Chain of Evacuation

 Wartime medical treatment occurred on muddy battlefields under fire, in tent hospitals only miles from the front, and in sterile stateside hospitals.